-An exclusive use helicopter and crew who have all the components (aerial ignition equipment, supplies and qualified personnel) whenever possible.
-This can be accomplished on one A# that specifies the aerial ignition capability needed in Special Needs.
+An exclusive use helicopter and crew who have all the components (aerial ignition equipment, supplies and qualified personnel) may be ordered with one A# that specifies the aerial ignition capability needed in the "Special Needs" block.

-Orders for these resources for fire, or project use, may involve several different resource orders.
-Example: Helicopter ordered on a A3, helicopter manager and helitorch module or PSD operator ordered on an O#, helitorch or PSD machine ordered on an E#, and plastic spheres, ethaline glycol, gasoline, etc., ordered on and S#.
+CWN helicopter orders for these types of resources may involve several different resource orders.
+Example:

+- Helicopter ordered on an Aircraft A# - Helicopter manager and helitorch module or PSD operator will be ordered on an Overhead, O# - Helitorch or PSD machine ordered on an Equipment E# - Plastic spheres, ethaline glycol, gasoline, etc., ordered on a Supply S#.